What are the ChatGPT free and paid versions?

 While the ChatGPT Free version includes deep research and allows file uploads that can be further analyzed, due to its limitations, I can’t recommend it for complex task workflows.

-Finally, the OpenAI GPT-4o model is available to Plus users only.
-While ChatGPT-5 has its Thinking mode, this comparison has shown that the former model can do a better job at Deep research in some cases.
+Finally, the OpenAI GPT-5.4 Thinking model’s Extended mode is available to Plus users only.
+While the Free version has its Thinking mode, this comparison has shown that the former model can do a much better job at Deep research and in some other cases.

 Study and learn